 The department's curriculum promotes critical thinking and creative analysis through comparative study of the social, economic, cultural, and environmental concerns and contributions of American Indians and Alaska Natives, African Americans, Latinas/os and Chicanas/os, Asian Americans, Pacific Islanders and Arab Americans.
 At Mills, we examine racial dynamics as they intersect with gender, sexuality, class, and nation, and many of our courses focus on the unique experiences of women of color.
 Our curriculum also explores the transnational and diasporic dimensions of racial identities.

+The Ethnic Studies Department recognizes that much invaluable learning occurs outside of the classroom, and creates opportunities for students to bridge theory and action.
 Our faculty enable students to become involved in research and activism in local communities of color, thus making exciting connections with the vibrant diversity of the Bay Area.
-Recent student research interests include gangs and anti-violence strategies in the city of Oakland, food access for low-income African American mothers, the emerging Latino vote, experiences of multiracial Filipinas/os, and race and disability in contemporary fantasy fiction.
-In addition, many of our courses include a service learning component that offers students an opportunity to learn through hands-on engagements with local, community-based organizations.
-Courses with a service learning component offer a .25 credit for volunteer work with an organization working on social justice issues related to communities of color.
-Students may take one service learning course per semester.
+Recent student research interests include a PhotoVoice project on Fruitvale residents’ understandings of “safety,” action research on food access for low-income African American mothers, explorations of the emerging Latino vote, multiracial Filipinas/os, and race and disability in fantasy fiction.
+Students can also gain credit by conducting directed research on a faculty member’s research project.
+In addition, some of our courses include a community engagement component that allows students to get involved with local organizations.
+Courses with a community engagement component include ETHS 157, ETHS 158, ETHS 159, ETHS 166 and ETHS 172.
+These courses offer one semester-hour credit for completing a community engagement placement and reflection exercise.
+Students may take one community engagement course per semester.

 Students also help organize a variety of activities that showcase and celebrate the contributions of people of color, including Latina/o Heritage Month; Native American Heritage Month; Black History Month; South Asian, Middle Eastern, and Pacific Islander Awareness Now!
 Month; and the Mills College Pow Wow.
-Ethnic studies students and faculty have also participated in delegations to local and international conferences.
+Students interested in these activities can take a one semester-hour credit Community Organizing and Sustainable Leadership course, during which they explore theories of organizing for social justice, and put these into action by organizing a heritage month or the Pow Wow.
+Ethnic studies students and faculty also participate in delegations to local and international conferences.